 Punishment removes the child’s autonomy, one of the three innate psychological needs.

 Punishment of children may result in temporary compliance in the short term, but such extrinsic motivation is not sustainable in the long run.

-If parents cannot punish the child’s behavior every time they occur, the effects on children will eventually disappear10 (extinction).
+If parents cannot punish the child’s behavior every time it occurs, the effects on children will eventually disappear (extinction).10

 It damages mental health

 Penalizing children is not only ineffective but can also cause mental health problems in the long term.11

 Cruel punishment may constitute child abuse and is associated with mental illness such as depression in teenagers.12

 The idea of children not receiving punishment incites fears regarding coddling, letting kids off the hook, or becoming permissive parents.

 Punishing your child is bad, but teaching your child isn’t.